Shalom, Dear Visitor.

 4. “Pragmatism: A New name for some Old ways of thinking in Judaism”, Review-essay [in Hebrew] of D. Brezis, Between Zealotry and Grace: Anti-Zealotic Trends in Rabbinic Thought, and H. E. Hashkes, Rabbinic Discourse as a System of Knowledge, DAAT 82 (2016), pp. 405-417

 Three other articles are under review and about seven others are in preparation.

-Between 2002-2006 I studied at “Revivim” (Jewish studies teachers training honors program).
+In 1996 I studied at the Ma'aleh Gilbo'a Yeshivah, where I learned from great teachers, including R. David Bigman, R. Yehudah Gilad, and R. Shmuel Reiner.
+Between 2002-2006 I was privileged to study at “Revivim” (Jewish studies teachers training honors program).
 As a part of that, I graduated (MA magna cum laude, 2007) at the Department of Jewish Thought, The Hebrew University.
 The MA thesis I wrote (advised by Prof. Moshe Halbertal) is entitled “'If so, there would be no end to the matter' As Halakhic Argument in Rabbinic Texts” (Hebrew; for an English summary see here).
 In this work I examined a deliberative inclination to limit Halakhic concepts entailing endless normative implications.

 I am married to Eliraz, we currently reside in New Haven with our four children.
-In this website I reflect on Judaism, Israel, social justice, education, and technology from a Jewish-humane and Zionist perspective.
-The opinions expressed here are my own, and do not represent any official opinion of institutions I work for.
-For comments you may contact me at nadav.berman (at) yale.edu
+In this website I reflect on Judaism, Israel, social issues, education, and technology, from a Jewish-humane and Zionist perspective.
+The opinions expressed here are my own, and do not necessarily represent any official opinion of the institutions I work for.

 All the best,